Lleuad/LFS/README.md

-# LFS 8.3
+# LFS 9.1
 LFS installer scripts.
 This collection of scripts and makefiles is meant to make builds easier, not saver.
 Instructions are left intentionally vague.
-It is highly advised to always follow the book (http://www.linuxfromscratch.org/lfs/downloads/8.3/)
+It is highly advised to always follow the book (http://www.linuxfromscratch.org/lfs/downloads/9.1/)

 ### Chapter 2.2
 ```
 # bash version-check.sh
 ```
 ### Chapter 2.4 - 4.4
-The *setup* script will reformat de given disk to one big ext4 partition, any data on that disk **will be lost**.
-If you wish to use a *swap* partition create and initialise it yourself.
+The *setup.sh* script will reformat de given disk with `sfdisk` using the commands in *sfdiskcmd*, and format and mount it by running *mount_script.sh*.

+Any data on that disk **will be lost**.
 <pre>
 # bash setup.sh /dev/sd<em>X</em>  #wipes disk
 </pre>

+For a custom disk layout you can edit *sfdiskcmd* and *mount_script.sh*.
+When control is handed over to *mount_script.sh*, `$LFS` is created, `$PBASE` is set to the specified disk (<code>/dev/sd<em>X</em></code> in the above case) and said disk is partitioned.

 ### Chapter 5.4 - 5.34 (41.9 SBU)
 To build packages individually
 ```